lstefano71/DyalogHmonClient/memory-bank/progress.md

 ## What's left to build

+- Implement adapter logic for HMON-to-OTEL translation.
 - Implement additional unit and integration tests (scaffolding, strategy, and first integration test implemented; MockHmonServer extended for robust testing.
 See [docs/hmon_to_otel_adapter_tests.md](../docs/hmon_to_otel_adapter_tests.md)).
 - Project is now fully documented, including usage examples in [docs/hmon_to_otel_adapter.md](../docs/hmon_to_otel_adapter.md).

 ## Current status
-- Requirements and goals reviewed (see docs/hmon-to-otel-adapter-PRD.md).
-- Memory bank and instructions updated.
+- Memory bank and TODOs reviewed and confirmed up to date.
-- Ready to begin implementation.
+- Ready to begin implementation of adapter logic as per docs/hmon-to-otel-adapter-PRD.md and TODO-hmonadapter.md.

 ## Known issues
 - No adapter code implemented yet.

 ## Evolution of project decisions
 - Project scope and context updated to focus on HMON-to-OTEL Adapter as of 2025-07-16.
+- Memory bank and TODOs reviewed and updated as of 2025-07-16 16:45 CEST.